codenvy/docs/src/main/_docs/integration-guide/integration-continuous-integration.md

 CODENVY_JENKINS_CONNECTOR_CONNECTOR1_JOB_NAME=new_job
 ```

-A Jenkins user should have write access to a targeted Jenkins job, i.e. update it.
+A Jenkins user should have write access to a targeted Jenkins job in order to update it.

 ### Configure Repo Webhooks
+The Jenkins integration supports both GitHub and BitBucket Server repos.

 #### For GitHub